The-AI-Alliance/open-trusted-data-initiative/docs/references.markdown

 They used 1 trillion and 2 trillion token subsets of Common Pile as [training datasets](https://huggingface.co/datasets/common-pile/comma_v0.1_training_dataset){:target="_blank"} for two models, [Comma-v0.1-1t](https://huggingface.co/common-pile/comma-v0.1-1t){:target="_blank"} and [Comma-v0.1-2t](https://huggingface.co/common-pile/comma-v0.1-2t){:target="_blank"}, respectively.
 Both are 7B parameter models.

 > **NOTE:** Because this dataset is published in Hugging Face, it will appear in our "snapshot" static catalog soon.

+## Avoiding &ldquo;AI Slop&rdquo;

+The blog [Low-background Steel (Pre AI)](https://lowbackgroundsteel.ai){:target="_blank"} catalogs datasets known to predate the announcement of ChatGPT, after which AI-generated content became more and more prevalent in datasets.
+This site wants to ensure that _pure_, human-generated datasets exist for research and development.
+From the site:

+> Sources of data that haven’t been contaminated by AI-created content.
+Low-background Steel (and lead) is a type of metal uncontaminated by radioactive isotopes from nuclear testing.
+That steel and lead is usually recovered from ships that sunk before the Trinity Test in 1945.
+This blog is about uncontaminated content that I'm terming "Low-background Steel".
+The idea is to point to sources of text, images and video that were created prior to the explosion of AI-generated content that occurred in 2022.

 ## General Data Concerns